 The last 10 years have seen a growing threat to economic stability from the increasingly polarised politics of western democracies.
 In 2016 a slim majority of voters in the United Kingdom voted to leave the European Union.
 Later that year Donald Trump was elected president in the United States on a platform of increasing trade barriers with China and Mexico, among others.

-More recently the French government has been forced by the Gilets Jaunes movement to scrap tax increases on fuel due to their regressive distributional burden, though most economists consider such taxes to be an efficient source of revenue and a key policy lever for promoting de-carbonisation of economies.
+In 2018 the French government was forced by the Gilets Jaunes movement to scrap tax increases on fuel due to their regressive distributional burden, though most economists consider such taxes to be an efficient source of revenue and a key policy lever for promoting de-carbonisation of economies.

 Underlying all these developments is an increasing sense that governing elites have become disconnected from ordinary citizens, and that their discontent about their position in society has been exploited to build support for dubious economic policies.

-This project analyses the socio-economic objectives of those who have been “left behind” by socioeconomic polarisation and the implications of these objectives for political economy.
-I specifically aim to explain how economic fragmentation (in terms of income disparities) gives rise to social fragmentation (in terms of socio-economic objectives).
-I advance a model that structurally links citizens’ economic frustrations and their turn away from liberalism.
+This project analysed the socio-economic objectives of those who have been “left behind” by socioeconomic polarisation and the implications of these objectives for political economy.
+The work has developed an explanation of how economic fragmentation (in terms of income disparities) gives rise to social fragmentation (in terms of socio-economic objectives).
+That work has given rise to a model that structurally links citizens’ economic frustrations and their turn away from liberalism.

 The underlying theoretical framework considers people’s adoption of social values concerning whether to derive more self-esteem from comparisons with others (materialistic but universalist values) or to derive relatively more self-esteem from membership of a group with its distinguishing characteristics (communitarian nationalism).